FamilOrujov/llm-finetuning-lab/llama3-financial-sentiment-analysis-ft-unsloth/README.md

 The loss trajectory tells a fascinating story:

 **Steps 0-100 (The Awakening)**: Loss drops sharply from ~1.45 to ~1.25.
-This is the model's "aha moment" — it's rapidly learning that financial sentiment is a structured task with three clear outputs.
+This is the model's "aha moment" it's rapidly learning that financial sentiment is a structured task with three clear outputs.
 The instruction-tuned base already knows language; it's now learning *this specific* classification task.

 **Steps 100-300 (The Grind)**: Loss continues declining but with noticeable oscillation.
-This variance isn't noise — it's the model encountering different batch compositions.
+This variance isn't noise, it's the model encountering different batch compositions.
 Some batches are "easy" (clear sentiment), others are "hard" (ambiguous financial jargon).
 The overall trend remains downward.

 **Steps 300-500 (The Plateau Begins)**: Loss stabilizes around 1.15-1.20.
 The easy gains are captured.
-Further improvement requires the model to handle edge cases — sarcasm in tweets, domain-specific idioms, mixed-sentiment texts.
+Further improvement requires the model to handle edge cases, sarcasm in tweets, domain-specific idioms, mixed-sentiment texts.

 **Steps 500-658 (Diminishing Returns)**: Loss oscillates between 1.10-1.20 with no clear trend.
 The model has extracted most learnable signal from the data.
 Continuing further risks fitting to noise rather than patterns.